Non-Muslim Family Law Application in Qatar

 - File any family claims with the Civil Court and specify that you are requesting application of your national law.

-- Register a will with the notary public specifying your preferred law for inheritance.
+- Register a will with the notary public specifying your preferred law for inheritance — do this as soon as possible, not after a crisis.

 - Provide certified copies of your national law translated into Arabic for the court's reference.